DefangLabs/defang-docs/docs/tutorials/using-codespaces-gitpod.md

 # Using Codespaces and GitPod

-This tutorial will guide you to set up Defang in both Codespaces and Gitpod.
+This tutorial will guide you to set up Defang in both GitHub Codespaces and Gitpod.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/71pmCfLdxTg?si=Q9YIESYEUNTBFBIy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-## Getting Started with Github Codespaces and Defang
+## Using Codespaces With Defang

 ### Step 1 - Clone the Defang Codespace Project
-Start by cloning the [Defang Github-Codespace](https://github.com/DefangLabs/github-codespace) repo and pushing it to your own account.
+Start by cloning the [Defang GitHub-Codespace](https://github.com/DefangLabs/github-codespace) repo and pushing it to your own account.
 This repository is configured with a Codespace that has Defang pre-installed.

 ### Step 2 - Create a Codespace